Stephen-Seo/mpd_info_screen/README.md

 By default, unicode characters will not display properly.
 Build the project with the `unicode_support` feature enabled to enable fetching fonts from the local filesystem to display unicode characters properly (if the system is missing a font, then it will still be displayed incorrectly).
+Note that your system must have `fontconfig` and `freetype` installed (most Linux systems should have these installed already).

     cargo build --release --features unicode_support